OpenProteinAI/openprotein-docs/src/prots2prot-tutorial-page.md

 ```

 ::: {.callout-note}
 Ensembling more prompts improves prediction performance and reduces stochasticity from the prompt sampling.
-However, it also takes longer to run.
-In addition, increasing the ensemble number also has diminishing returns.
+However, increasing the ensemble number has diminishing returns, while also taking longer to run.
+In general, we recommend using 3-5.
 :::

 ![Set the prompt definition](p2p_images/14_query_prompt.gif)